Jonathon Brandmeier: Career

 Brandmeier returned to WLUP in fall 2005, hosting mornings until 2009.
 He made several appearances with his band, The Leisure Suits, on what he called "World Tour 2007."
 This included playing bars and theaters in the Chicago area.
 In 2008, he released a live 2-CD set, Larger Than Live of his 2007 Christmas show in Rosemont, Illinois.

 On December 9, 2011, Brandmeier began a three-year run at WGN Radio.
 He moved from WGN to the online-only WGN.FM in September 2013 (and later WGWG-LP 87.7 FM in February 2014), but the FM station shut down operations in December 2014.

 On March 30, 2015, Brandmeier replaced Dennis Miller as the midday host on Westwood One's nationwide talk radio lineup on 100-plus affiliates, including airing on WLS (AM) in Chicago.
 Westwood One canceled the show on December 12, 2016, amid Brandmeier's dissatisfaction with network pressure on him to make the show a boilerplate conservative talk radio show.

 Brandmeier was named as a Radio Hall of Fame inductee in June 2018.

-On April 3, 2020, an email was sent to Jonathon Brandmeier fans entitled "You're not dreaming, we're streaming", informing them that Johnny and Buzz would be streaming the following day, April 4, 2020 at 10:00 a.m.
+On April 3, 2020, an email was sent to Jonathon Brandmeier fans entitled "You're not dreaming, we're streaming", informing them that Johnny and Buzz Kilman would be streaming the following day, April 4, 2020, at 10:00 a.m.
 Central on Johnny's website.
 Johnny and Buzz streamed live on April 4, 2020, amid network congestion, for a couple hours to the delight of fans.
 This weekly "Showcast" continued to air live every Saturday at 10AM Central time until May 22, 2021.